RIPE-NCC/ripe-database-documentation/docs/15.RIPE-Database-Mirror/03-Near-Real-Time-Mirroring-v4.md

 The Snapshot File contains the complete and current contents of the RIPE Database, and clients should use it to initialise or reinitialise their local Database copies.

-To avoid issues where a client retrieves an [Update Notification File](#update-notification-file) just before it is updates, servers should retain old Snapshot Files for at least 5 minutes after a new [Update Notification File](#update-notification-file) is published.
+To avoid issues where a client retrieves an [Update Notification File](#update-notification-file) just before it is updated, servers should retain old Snapshot Files for at least 5 minutes after a new [Update Notification File](#update-notification-file) is published.
 This allows clients to complete the retrieval of the snapshot without encountering inconsistencies.

 The Snapshot File is formatted as [JSON Text Sequences](https://www.rfc-editor.org/rfc/rfc7464).
 It contains one or more records.
-THe first record is the header, followed by the RPSL records.
+The first record is the header, followed by the RPSL records.

 1. A new Snapshot File will be generated every day between 1 am and 2 am.
 2. `nrtm_version`: must be set to 4.